ridhoma/monte-cafe/README.md

 # Contents

 The main contents are under `/notebooks` directory.
 Each jupyter notebook is about one particular topic, trying to peel the layers of mathematical foundation under MCMC.
-I try to be as precise as possoble with my explanations, equations, codes, visualization.
+I try to be as precise as possible with my explanations, equations, codes, visualization.
 In addition, I also add my self reflection on what I have learned through the process.

 I approach this study by writing form scratch some popular MCMC algorithms such as Metropolis-Hastings, Hamiltonican Monte Carlo, NUTS, etc..
 By writing the them from scratch, not only will I learn how they work but also tricks or modification to improve the algorithms in difficult cases.